aparmendariz/mcf_docs/docs/source/algorithm_reference/bgates_cbgates.rst

 To turn on the :math:`\textrm{BGATE}` , set ``p_bgate`` to True.
 To turn on the :math:`\textrm{CBGATE}`, set ``p_cbgate`` to True.
 The balancing variables :math:`W` have to be specified in ``var_bgate_name``.

-Below you find a list of the main parameters which are related to the :math:`\textrm{BGATE's} and :math:`\textrm{CBGATE's}.
+Below you find a list of the main parameters which are related to the :math:`\textrm{BGATE's} and :math:`\textrm{CBGATE's}`.
 Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters.

 .. list-table::
    :widths: 30 70